DataDog/integrations-core/haproxy/README.md

    instances:

      ## @param use_openmetrics - boolean - optional - default: false
-     ## Enable to preview the new version of the check which supports HAProxy version 2+
+     ## Enable to preview the new version of the check which supports HAProxy version 2 or later
      ## or environments using the HAProxy exporter.
      ##
      ## OpenMetrics-related options take effect only when this is set to `true`.
      ##
      ## Uses the latest OpenMetrics V2 implementation for more features and better performance.
-     ## Note: To see the configuration options for the OpenMetrics V1 implementation (Agent 7.33 or older),
+     ## Note: To see the configuration options for the OpenMetrics V1 implementation (Agent v7.33 or earlier),
      ## https://github.com/DataDog/integrations-core/blob/7.33.x/haproxy/datadog_checks/haproxy/data/conf.yaml.example
      #
    - use_openmetrics: true  # Enables OpenMetrics V2